dancer1325/elastic-docs-content/solutions/search.md

 # Elasticsearch

+* {{es}}
-{{es}} enables you to build powerful search experiences for websites, applications, and enterprise data using Elastic's unified platform.
+  * enables you to
+    * build -- ,via Elastic's unified platform, -- powerful search experiences for websites, applications, and enterprise data

 ## Use cases

-Here are a few common real-world applications:

 | Use case                             | Business goals                                                     | Technical requirements                                        |
 | ------------------------------------ | ------------------------------------------------------------------ | ------------------------------------------------------------- |